open-telemetry/opentelemetry-network/dev/devbox/README.md

 Before using the VM, its vagrant base box must be built.
 This is a one-time step.
 Refer to the "building a vagrant base devbox" for more details.

-Images for Flowmill components are taken from a local docker registry on port `5000`.
+Images for OpenTelemetry-eBPF components are taken from a local docker registry on port `5000`.
 The intended use case is to reverse forward a docker registry running on the host machine into which `benv` built images are pushed using the [`dev/push_to_local_registry.sh`](../push_to_local_registry.sh).